-Next I put the camera in shutter speed priority, and choose a relatively fast shutter value that will freeze motion in a moving animal.
+Next, I put the camera in shutter speed priority, and choose a relatively fast shutter value that will freeze motion in a moving animal.
 I have no interest in getting a blurry image, so this is the part of the exposure triangle that I’m going to take control over.
 It’s the one element of this triangle that can truly make or break the shot in this specific situation.

-At this point I will usually dial in some exposure compensation based on my own deep understanding of how my specific camera handles different lighting situations.
-In particular you would want to consider whether the shot will be backlit, whether there are large bright objects in the frame like the white fence in my opening image, and even the colour of the animal’s fur.
+At this point, I will usually dial in some exposure compensation based on my own deep understanding of how my specific camera handles different lighting situations.
+In particular, you would want to consider whether the shot will be backlit, whether there are large bright objects in the frame like the white fence in my opening image, and even the colour of the animal’s fur.
 Understanding how your camera will react is something you simply have to learn ahead of time.

 With most wildlife photography taking place in low light conditions, it’s probable that the camera will choose to shoot at a wide-open aperture when set in shutter priority mode.
 This means you will have a very shallow depth of field, particularly if you are using a fast lens with an aperture of f/2.8 or wider.
-In this case I would recommend using autofocus, and turning on Animal Eye Detect if that is a feature you have on your camera.
-Canon, Nikon and Sony are all getting much better with this feature, and certainly with my Sony cameras it does a truly remarkable job, as demonstrated by the photos on this page.
+In this case, I would recommend using autofocus and turning on Animal Eye Detect if that is a feature you have on your camera.
+Canon, Nikon and Sony are all getting much better with this feature, and certainly, with my Sony cameras, it does a truly remarkable job, as demonstrated by the photos on this page.
 This is partly down to Sony’s generally incredible AF system, and partly camera-specific.
-The a9 II is a purpose built autofocus machine.
+The a9 II is a purpose-built autofocus machine.
 But Canon and Nikon are catching up with these features.

-The reason that i’m drawing specific attention to my use of autofocus here, is that it used to be the case that a setup like this would have worked better by manually focussing on one specific place in the frame, and then simply triggering the photo when the animal was on that “mark”.
+The reason that I’m drawing specific attention to my use of autofocus here, is that it used to be the case that a setup like this would have worked better by manually focussing on one specific place in the frame, and then simply triggering the photo when the animal was on that “mark”.
 While this is still how it gets done when using wildlife camera traps that are left out in the field for months at a time, due to battery usage concerns, I think certainly with mirrorless cameras from the few years, this isn’t something that is necessary anymore for a Bluetooth triggered setup.
-Autofocus has come a long with with the mirrorless revolution, and the fact that mirrorless cameras now have AF points covering a much wider portion of the frame means you stand a great chance of getting the shot by letting the camera do the work.
+Autofocus has come a long way with the mirrorless revolution, and the fact that mirrorless cameras now have AF points covering a much wider portion of the frame means you stand a great chance of getting the shot by letting the camera do the work.

-That also means that I recommend setting your AF point selection to a nice wide spread that covers as much of the frame as possible.
+That also means that I recommend setting your AF point selection to a nice widespread that covers as much of the frame as possible.
 Not only can you not control exactly where the animal will be in the frame, but it’s also quite tricky to imagine that frame, and the animal within it, when you are looking at the camera from a side angle several feet away.
 A broad AF point spread will give you some leeway.

 This tip is for all the people that don’t do wildlife photography because they can’t afford an expensive telephoto lens!
 Although you need to put some time in with the planning of a shot like this, and some patience during the actual shooting, what’s cool about it is that it doesn’t require a lot of additional financial expenditure.
 Bluetooth remotes are not expensive, and most people already have a wide-angle lens of some sort.
 If you are on a budget, pick up a cheap tripod, a Tupperware box for your camera and a can of green spray paint to help it blend in.

-Hopefully it inspires some of you to get out there and give it a go.
+Hopefully, it inspires some of you to get out there and give it a go.
 I want to see the photos you get, so email them to me or tag me in your social media posts 🙂